 The due date for filing of tax returns for individual taxpayers is 31st July of the assessment year.
 Putting it off until the last minute and filing it in a hurry can lead the taxpayer to disclose incorrect information which might have a negative impact on the outcome of filing of returns.
 Returns can either be filed manually or can be filed online.
 In fact, e-filing of a tax return is mandatory from FY 2016-17 onwards if you have a refund claim in the return or have a total income of more than Rs.
 2,50,000.We have listed below some of the most common mistakes taxpayers make at the time of filing tax returns:

 It is of utmost importance to select the appropriate ITR form for filing of returns.
 Failure to do so can result in your return not getting processed by the income tax department.
 The selection of ITR form is based on the nature of income or the category to which the taxpayer belongs.
-In case a taxpayer has filed an incorrect return form, he is most likely to receive a defect notice form the department which must be rectified within the specified time limit.
+In case a taxpayer has filed an incorrect return form, he is most likely to receive a defect notice from the department which must be rectified within the specified time limit.

 Example:If you are a salaried individual with income below Rs 50 lakhs and with no capital gains income, the appropriate form for you is ITR 1, while it is ITR-3 if you are an individual having income from business or profession.

 To know more about the different ITR Forms and which ITR you must file, visit the ClearTax portal.
 By using an e-filing platform like ClearTax, you do not have to worry about choosing the right form, as this is done automatically by the software.

 2. Quoting the Wrong Assessment Year

 While filing the returns, one must make ensure to provide the correct AY.
-For FY 2017-18 the correct corresponding AY is 2018-19.
+For FY 2018-19 the correct corresponding AY is 2019-20.
 Mentioning the wrong AY increases the chances of double taxation and attracts unnecessary penalties.